Amy Sayer: Kristianstads DFF

 On 23 August 2023, Kristianstads DFF of the Damallsvenskan announced that they had signed Sayer to a contract through 2024.
+In April 2024 she ruptured her anterior cruciate ligament and undertook treatment and rehabilitation.
+Her contract was extended and she returned to club duties in the following year.
+Sayer played a total of 34 matches and provided five goals across her three (interrupted) years with the team.
+She subsequently became a free agent at the end of 2025.

+Malmö FF

+Sayer joined fellow Damallsvenskan team, Malmö FF in January 2026, alongside Australian women's national teammate Courtney Nevin.

 College career

-In January 2020, Sayer was accepted to Stanford University, and joined them at the conclusion of the 2019–20 W-League, playing for Stanford Cardinal.
+While at Stanford University she joined the Stanford Cardinal, after the W-League's 2019–20 season had ended.

 2020

-During the 2020 season (which was played during the spring of 2021), Sayer quickly stood out, starting in 9 of her 10 appearances for the team.
+During the 2020 season (which was delayed to early 2021), Sayer quickly stood out, starting in 9 of her 10 appearances for the team.
 In these appearances, Sayer racked up a total of 679 minutes of action, playing more than 50 minutes in 8 matches.
-Throughout the season, Sayer primarily played in the midfield, utilizing her vision to move the ball quickly and maintain possession.
-This style of play led to Sayer capturing one assist on the season and earning the honor of being on the 2020 PAC-12 All-Freshman team.
-Her performances garnered the attention of the Matildas once again, leading to a call up to play with the squad in two international friendlies against Germany and The Netherlands.
-These friendlies would take place in The Netherlands, causing Sayer to miss the middle portion of the Stanford season due to international duty.
+Throughout the season, Sayer primarily played in the midfield, utilising her vision to move the ball quickly and maintain possession.
+This style of play led to Sayer capturing one assist on the season and earning the honour of being on the 2020 PAC-12 All-Freshman team.
+Her performances garnered the attention of the Australia women's national soccer team (Matildas) once again, leading to a call up to the squad for two international friendlies against Germany and the Netherlands.
+These friendlies took place in the Netherlands, causing Sayer to miss the middle portion of her Stanford season due to international duty.